Skip to content

 → permissions: [read, write, approve]

-IDToken tells you who the user is with high assurance.
+IDToken Seal tells you who the user is with high assurance.
 Your RBAC system decides what they can do.
 The tokenId is the stable join key between the two systems.

-IDToken ClaimABAC Policy Example
+IDToken Seal ClaimABAC Policy Example

 age_over_18: trueAllow access to age-restricted content